moocow-the-bovine/dstar-gantry/README.txt

         up-to-date with those from the ZDL registry.

     ssh-agent
+        You can skip this section if you only need to access public resources.
 As of 2025-06-09, "gantry_dstar_svnroot" defaults to the (read-only) public repo
         "https://svn.code.sf.net/p/ddc-dstar-core/code/ddc-dstar/trunk", so
         you you shouldn't need SSH for SVN checkouts anymore.
-You may still need an SSH identity for resource-synchronization via "rsync" (which is probably broken anyways).
+You may still need an SSH identity for resource-synchronization via "rsync" (which you shouldn't need unless you need to sync non-free resources).
+It's always a good idea to run an "ssh-agent" though, so feel free to read on if you aren't doing that already.

         You will need an accessible ssh-agent
         <https://en.wikipedia.org/wiki/Ssh-agent> for your local user